 There are almost as many markets as there are museums in Mexico City (maybe more?).

-Some of the ones that you won’t want to miss include Mercado Jamaica for all the flowers, Merced for the chaos and great food, San Juan for the strange foods on offer, and Medillin for the amazing tacos.
+Some of the ones that you won’t want to miss include Mercado Jamaica for all the flowers, Merced for the chaos and great food, San Juan for the strange foods on offer, and Medellin for the amazing tacos and produce from around Latin America.

 On Sundays, take a tour of La Lagunilla market.
 It’s a huge antique market where you can find just about anything, including delicious food and drinks.